ROCm/MIOpen/doc/README.md

 `pip install -r ./requirements.txt`

-Depending on your setup `sudo` may be required for the pip install
+Depending on your setup `sudo` may be required for the pip install.